DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ### Get a teacher training adviser

 You can get an adviser for one-to-one support.

-Your adviser can help you get a 'statement of comparability' showing [how your overseas qualifications compare to UK qualifications](https://enic.org.uk/Qualifications/SOC/Default.aspx).
+They can give you practical advice and guidance at every stage of your application.

 <p class="call-to-action__action">
   <a href="/tta-service">Get an <span>adviser</span></a>